 Dean and Chief Administrative Officer- Rolando A. Flores

-Interim Associate Dean and Director of Academic Programs - Gerald M. Hawkes
+Associate Dean and Director of Academic Programs - Donald Conner

 Associate Dean and Director of the Cooperative Extension Service - Jon C. Boren

-Interim Associate Dean and Director of the Agricultural Experiment Station - Natalie Goldberg
+Associate Dean and Director of the Agricultural Experiment Station - Leslie D. Edgar

-- Free electives sufficient to bring the total number of credits to a minimum of 120 semester credits.
+- Earn a minimum of 120 semester credits.
 Of this total at least 48 semester credits must be in upper-division courses (numbered 300 or above).

-- A grade-point average of no less than 2.0.
+- Earn a cumulative grade-point average of no less than 2.0.

-- All students will have an official degree check on file in the Academic Dean's Office prior to start of senior year.
+- Students will have an official degree check prior to start of their senior year.

 Bachelor of Science in Agriculture